Sequential change-point detection for mutually exciting point processes over networks: Introduction

 The rest of the paper is organized as follows.
-Section~\ref{sec:prelim} introduces the basics for the Hawkes process.
-Section~\ref{sec:setup} sets up the change-point detection problem.
-Section~\ref{sec:cusum} presents the proposed CUSUM procedure and its theoretical properties.
+Section~\ref{sec:prelim} introduces the basics for Hawkes processes.
+Section~\ref{sec:method} sets up the change-point detection problem, outlines the proposed CUSUM procedure, discusses algorithmic developments for computational and memory efficiency, and presents its theoretical properties.
 Section~\ref{sec:alternative} discusses some alternative detection methods.
-Section~\ref{sec:numerical_comparison} numerically compares their performance.
-Section~\ref{sec:realdata} demonstrates a real-world application using neural spike train data.
+Sections~\ref{sec:numerical_comparison} and \ref{sec:realdata} compares the proposed CUSUM approach with existing methods for a simulation study and a real-world application using neural spike train data.
 Section~\ref{sec:conclusion} concludes the paper with some discussions.